-Changing diet or eating patterns to avoid triggers may help to prevent migraines in the future.
+Changing the diet or eating patterns to avoid triggers may help prevent episodes in the future.

 3. Essential oils

-Essential oils are often used as natural remedies or as an antimicrobial in homemade cleaning products.
+Essential oils are common ingredients in natural remedies and some cleaning products.

-Lavender is an essential oil often recommended as a remedy for stress, anxiety, and headaches.
-Another
+Lavender is an essential oil that many believe can relieve stress, anxiety, and headaches.
+One

-The researchers found the effectiveness of ginger was statistically comparable to sumatriptan, and users were as willing to continue with either treatment.
+The researchers found that the effectiveness of ginger was statistically comparable to that of sumatriptan and that the participants were equally willing to continue with either treatment.

 5. Stress management